prof-tallman/csc228/cybersecurity/homework_security_comics.md

 ![XKCD's Exploits of a Mom (aka Bobby Tables)](https://imgs.xkcd.com/comics/exploits_of_a_mom.png)

-Here is another example of a comic, and one that might be more on our level.
+Here is a brief description of a potential comic, and one that might be more on our level.
 Hopefully it helps you get the creative juices flowing.
 Create three characters: a client computer, a web server, and a Certificate Authority.
 (Do they walk into a bar?
 I don't know).
 Have these characters "talk" through the basic steps of setting up a secure web session using public key cryptography.
 You could choose to have the session setup correctly or there could be an error like an invalid domain name or expired certificate.

+### Memes ###

+Your submission should primarily be a comic strip or short visual story.
+You may incorporate meme-style panels, images, or humor as part of the comic, but a single meme by itself does not satisfy the assignment.

 ## Requirements ##